DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

    into the query editor.
 3. Edit your project and dataset names in the query editor.
 4. Run the query to create a blank events table.
-5. Label the DATA_hidden field with the 'hidden' policy tag to restrict access to it: Navigate to the newly created table in BigQuery using the left hand sidebar.
+5. Label the hidden_DATA field with the 'hidden' policy tag to restrict access to it: Navigate to the newly created table in BigQuery using the left hand sidebar.
 Click 'Edit Schema'.
-Expand the 'DATA_hidden' field and select the checkbox next to the 'value' element within it.
+Expand the 'hidden_DATA' field and select the checkbox next to the 'value' element within it.
 Click 'Add policy tag' and select the 'hidden' policy tag in the taxonomy for your project.
 Click Save.